Knewest/Knewest/README.md

 I'm Knew, a 22-year-old IT specialist and codec hobbyist from Russia, now living in Australia.

-I'm passionate about all things tech and love exploring audio and video codecs.<br> When I'm not immersed in the digital world, you can find me collecting Blu-rays (BD), DVDs, CDs and other physical media.
+I'm passionate about all things tech and love exploring audio and video codecs.<br> When I'm not online, you can find me collecting Blu-rays (BD), DVDs, CDs, and other physical media.

 I can speak/read English on a native level, speak Russian consistently (although, I can't read it), and am currently learning Japanese.
 _____________________________________________________________________________________________________________